Polar code (coding theory)

 In information theory, polar codes are a linear block error-correcting codes.
 The code construction is based on a multiple recursive concatenation of a short kernel code which transforms the physical channel into virtual outer channels.
 When the number of recursions becomes large, the virtual channels tend to either have high reliability or low reliability (in other words, they polarize or become sparse), and the data bits are allocated to the most reliable channels.
 It is the first code with an explicit construction to provably achieve the channel capacity for symmetric binary-input, discrete, memoryless channels (B-DMC) with polynomial dependence on the gap to capacity.
 Polar codes were developed by Erdal Arikan, a professor of electrical engineering at Bilkent University.

 Notably, polar codes have modest encoding and decoding complexity O(n log n), which renders them attractive for many applications.
 Moreover, the encoding and decoding energy complexity of generalized polar codes can reach the fundamental lower bounds for energy consumption of two dimensional circuitry to within an O(n^{ε} polylog n) factor for any ε > 0.

+Construction

+For a fixed block length and channel, constructing a polar code involves selecting the synthesized bit-channels used for information symbols.
+Although the recursive definition of a polar code is explicit, computing the reliabilities of all synthesized channels is difficult for general binary-input memoryless channels.
+Mori and Tanaka proposed a construction using density evolution for symmetric binary-input memoryless channels and identified partial-order relations among bit-channels that can simplify construction.
+Later methods include Tal and Vardy's degrading and upgrading approximations for bit-channel construction.